keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### Base URL

-[REQUIRED] An URL of the endpoint where the payload is being sent. e.g. `www.example.com/api/v1`.
+An URL of the endpoint where the payload is being sent. e.g. `www.example.com/api/v1`.

 **NOTE** May contain placeholders for iterations wrapped in `[[]]`,e.g. ``www.example.com/api/v[[api_version]]``.
 But in most cases you would set this up on the `endpoint_path` level.